The non-duality of self-expression

 Self-expression of the multi-dimensional Self

 I’d guess that most artists in their creative act intend to hint at what they experience as ineffable.
 If they could say what they wanted to say with words, they would do it, but shapes and images, music or dance often speak more eloquently to and from a level that is non-verbal.
 For the artist, in the visceral interplay between sensation, perception and action, a creative discipline is chosen which resonates with their sensibilities, whatever they may be.
 Additionally, to the extent that artistic expression can be seen as a response to the interaction of self and world, that response must be recognized as arising from the entire gamut of human experience.
-Thus, there is a response of and to the self/world experience of waking state consciousness, dream state consciousness and deep sleep or meditative consciousness.
+So there is a response of and to the self/world experience of waking state consciousness, dream state consciousness and deep sleep or meditative consciousness.
 Artists who attempt to explore and express their response to these different dimensions of human experience find themselves choosing a visual vocabulary which resonates accordingly, be it realistic, symbolic or abstract.
-There appears then to be a relationship between the multi-dimensional experience of self-world and the choice of a particular stylistic creative modality.
-If so, what is it?
+Thus, at least within the visual arts, there seems to be a relationship between the experience of self-world and the choice of a particular creative modality.
+What is that relationship?
 Let’s take a look.

 Realism